MJ-AllDay-67/Portfolio/README.md

  Due to this being a competitive space, I have published my portfolio for you to get a better understanding of my capabilities.

  ## Why me?
  Shortly after the Covid-19 pandemic hit, I enrolled in a 10-month long Data Science Bootcamp from Aug'20 - Jun'21.
 I have not stopped learning since, enhancing my knowledge and skillset by reading books and completing multiple online courses.
-Over the past 4 years, I have applied these skills to my work, creating significant value to my current employer by automating reports, creating a user-friendly program for the analytics team to work out of (effectively sunsetting Tableau and Alteryx licenses), and enhancing coverage and accuracy for our ML classification of receipt-based data submitted by our panelists of consumers.
+Over the past 4 years, I have applied these skills to my work by automating reports, creating a user-friendly program for the analytics team to work out of (effectively sunsetting Tableau and Alteryx licenses), and enhancing coverage and accuracy of our ML classification of receipt-based data submitted by our panelists of consumers.

 I am actively engaged in keeping up with the latest and greatest advancements in AI (that seem to be changing almost daily) and have experience running Neural Nets and other ML models on tabular, text, and image data.